 Property and equipment are originally recorded at cost.
 Repairs and maintenance costs are charged to expense.
 Amortization is provided on a straight-line basis based on the assets' estimated useful lives using the following rates:

-Computer equipment Furniture and office equipment Leasehold improvements line basis over the assets' useful lives using the rates above.
+Computer equipment Furniture and office equipment Leasehold improvements

-3 years 4 - 6 years Lesser of useful life and remaining lease term
+3 years 4 - 6 years

+Lesser of useful life and remaining lease term